Where to stay in Sicily

 For a family stay in Mondello, you should check out

-THE WEST-COAST IS A GREAT PLACE TO STAY IN SICILY FOR
+THE WEST COAST IS A GREAT AREA FOR

-• Trekking and walks in the Riserva Dello Zingaro (plenty of small beaches too)
+- Trekking and walking in the natural beauty of the Riserva Dello Zingaro (plenty of small coves for a swim)

-This part of Sicily is the real treasure of this beautiful region.
+This area of Sicily is the real treasure of this beautiful region.

 And you know the best part?